SharePoint/sp-dev-docs/docs/sp-add-ins-modernize/sp-add-in-modernize.md

 Microsoft is looking into officially deprecating SharePoint add-in model by end of 2023 in SharePoint Online, with clear communications on the detailed end-of-life schedule for related features.

 > [!IMPORTANT]
-> Deprecation means official statement that the feature is no longer being invested, but it's stil supported.
+> Deprecation means official statement that the feature is no longer being invested, but it's still supported.
 End-of-life means that the feature will be discontinued and is no longer available for use.

 > [!NOTE]
 > This upcoming deprecation announcement will impact SharePoint Online.
 There are no changes on the add-in model supportability within the SharePoint on-premises versions.